otto-de/api-guidelines/topics/naming-conventions.md

 ## SHOULD NOT use URI versioning

-If you have to do it, do it like this: ...
+If you absolutely have to use a version identifier as part of your URL, do keeping it as a path segment relative to your resource.

-Link zu Versioning einfügen.
+Do:

+- `/users/{user-identifier}`
+- `/users/v2/{user-identifier}`

+Don't:

+- `/users/{user-identifier}?version=2`
+- `/v2/users/{user-identifier}`

+For more details on the preferred way of versioning your resources see [Versioning](linkzuversioning). #TODO

 ---
 To be discussed